apssouza22/security-architecture/README.md

 Distributed systems involve multiple services or microservices that must communicate securely across a network.
 Key security challenges in such architectures include:

-1. **Secure Communication:** Ensuring that data transmitted between services is encrypted and safe from eavesdropping or tampering.
 2. **Authentication:** Verifying the identities of users and services to prevent unauthorized access.
 3. **Authorization:** Controlling what authenticated users and services are allowed to do, based on their roles and permissions.
+1. **Secure Communication:** Ensuring that data transmitted between services is encrypted and safe from eavesdropping or tampering.
 4. **Policy Enforcement:** Implementing fine-grained access controls and policies that govern service-to-service and user interactions.
 5. **Certificate Management:** Managing digital certificates for encrypting data and establishing trust between services.
+6. **Web Application Firewall (WAF):** Protecting services from common web application attacks such as SQL injection, cross-site scripting (XSS), and DDoS attacks.

 <img src="./arch.jpg">